Posted on: January 9, 2025

 • Classroom instruction: Learn about forklift safety regulations, operating procedures, and emergency procedures.

-• Hands-on training: Practice operating a forklift under the supervision of a certified instructor.
+• Hands-on training: Practice operating a forklift under the supervision of an instructor.

 3. Pass Any Course Exams